Rain Garden FAQs

 Will my rain garden have standing water?

 Rain gardens are designed to infiltrate water in about one day.
 If it rains several days in a row, it is possible that your rain garden may have standing water until the rain stops and the water has time to soak in.
 If designed and installed correctly, rain gardens typically do not have standing water for more than 48 hours.
 Be sure to test your soil type and infiltration rate, or percolation rate, before beginning your rain garden.
 Rain gardens may not be appropriate for all locations; high water tables, clay soils and bedrock locations may inhibit infiltration.
-The below brochure and hand-out provide additional information about testing your soil’s infiltration rate.
+The below brochure provides additional information about testing your soil’s infiltration rate.

 Will a rain garden cause flooding in my basement?